Violeta Chamorro: Gender consequences

 The 1992 Sexual Crime Code modifications resulted in winners and losers.
 Previously, the Penal Code had the penalty for rape specified as 8 to 12 years in prison (compared to 6 to 14 for simple homicide).
 However, it also defined some lesser sexual crimes in a way designed to protect the interests of fathers and husbands more than of the women themselves; for example, the penalty for "kidnapping of a virgin [...] when her guardians were away or without violence" depended on whether marriage was intended.
 Victoria González-Rivera writes that prior to the 1992 changes, rape had been considered a private affair, and the law encouraged women to marry their rapists or accept a monetary settlement.
 UNO women and FSLN women in the National Assembly joined forces after Chamorro won the election and formed a Commission on Women, Youth, Children and the Family; they began to discuss reform of the sexual crimes law.
 Convincing 18 bipartisan legislators to introduce a reform, they asked for increasing penalties for rape (to 15 to 20 years), decriminalization for abortion if the pregnancy was the result of rape, and decriminalization of consensual sodomy.
 When the final bill passed, the approved version eliminated the exception for abortion for rape victims.
 Not only did it not decriminalize sodomy, but it increased the scope of the existing law to include "inducing, promoting or propagandizing" homosexual conduct.
 The new anti-sodomy law was the most repressive law of its type in Latin America, changing the imposed sentence for "anyone who induces, promotes, propagandizes, or practices sex among persons of the same sex in a scandalous manner" to as much as three years in prison.
 Chamorro rejected calls to veto the law and sent it for publication in La Gaceta, a legal requirement for a statute to become law.
 Lawyers immediately challenged the constitutionality of the law, but on 7 March 1994 the Supreme Court rejected their challenge.

 Post-presidency

+Chamorro did not contest in the 1996 general election since, at the time, the Constitution did not allow presidents to run for immediate reelection.
+The presidency was won by conservative Arnoldo Alemán, who – in an election described by observers as "flawed but fair" – received 51% of the votes cast over Daniel Ortega's 37.8%.
+The handover of power took place on 10 January 1997.